urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

     kubectl apply -f harness-delegate.yaml
     ```

-    This installs the Delegate into the default cluster that comes with Docker Desktop Kubernetes.
-It can take a few minutes for the Delegate pod to run.
+    This installs the delegate into the default cluster that comes with Docker Desktop Kubernetes.
+It can take a few minutes for the delegate pod to run.
 8. Run `kubectl get pods -n harness-delegate-ng` to verify that it is **Ready: 1/1** and **Status: Running**.
 1. Back in Harness, select **Continue**.
-2. Once the Delegate registers, select **Done**.
+2. Once the delegate registers, select **Done**.
-3. In **Delegates Setup**, select **Connect only via Delegates which has all of the following tags**, and then select the tag for your new Delegate (**quickstart**).
+3. In **Delegates Setup**, select **Connect only via Delegates which has all of the following tags**, and then select the tag for your new delegate (**quickstart**).
 4. Select **Save and Continue**.
 5. The **Connection Test** should prove successful.
 If not, review your credentials.
 6. Select **Finish**.